piriya33/CDC_Wordpress/wp-content/plugins/my-custom-functions/readme.txt

 }
 my_custom_php_code();`

+= Q. On the plugin settings page, an error message appears.
+What could be wrong? =
+A. Here are a few of the most likely causes of the error message:

+1. You make a syntax error in the code that you have entered.
+Check the syntax of your code and try again.
+2. You entered two functions with the same name.
+Use a unique names for your functions.
+3. You have entered function with a name that is already occupied by another function.
+Use a unique name for your function.
+4. You are trying to overwrite an existing function (of WordPress, theme, or plugin).
+Instead, use filters and hooks.

+= Q. My custom PHP code is not working.
+What could be wrong? =
+A. It happens that your custom PHP code that you insert on the plugin page does not work, even if an error message does not appear.
+Here are a few of the most likely causes of the issue:

+1. You have a typo during the insertion of your custom PHP code.
+2. Your custom PHP code has a syntax error.
+3. Your custom PHP code is incorrect and may not work.

 = Q. It's not working.
 What could be wrong? =
 A. As with every plugin, it's possible that things don't work.
-The most common reason for this is a web browser's cache.
+It's impossible to tell what could be wrong exactly.
+The most common reason for this is a web browser’s cache.
 Every web browser stores a cache of the websites you visit (pages, images, and etc.) to reduce bandwidth usage and server load.
-This is called the browser's cache.​ Clearing your browser's cache may solve the problem.
+This is called the browser’s cache.
+Clearing your browser’s cache may solve the problem.

-It's impossible to tell what could be wrong exactly, but if you post a support request in the plugin's support forum on WordPress.org, we'd be happy to give it a look and try to help out.
+If you post a support request in the plugin's support forum on WordPress.org, we'd be happy to give it a look and try to help out.
 Please include as much information as possible, including a link to your website where the problem can be seen.

 = Q. What to do if this plugin crashed the website? =
 A. This plugin has a built-in functions for checking the custom code for syntax errors, duplicate functions names, and etc. But plugin is not perfect, so there are times when the entered custom code causes the error and white screen (WSOD).
 This is due to the fact that your custom code has a syntax error that this plugin could not detect.
 When this happens with you, please perform the following steps.